learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 It's also not possible that a workload sniffs some sensitive information of another workload from a shared kernel data structure — because there is no shared kernel.

-This is crucial for very security-sensitive apps, or apps that must comply with security policies.
+This is crucial for very security-sensitive apps or apps that must comply with security policies.

 It also makes it easier to make performance guarantees for a workload, which may be required for apps with a service level agreement (SLA).